 So, if for a job that typically pays $150 an hour or even $200 an hour, he is saying his client is only willing to pay $60 an hour, what is he really saying?
 And if he is asking for an 'all in' rate what does it actually mean to you.
 Do you really know what rate you must make in order to take the job and have it make financial sense.
 Or will you end up taking a job that, if you do the numbers on it, means you are going to lose money for the first 6 months of a 6 month contract?

 You're not alone in struggling to find the number that works here.
 I've been there as well, in fact, on any given day, as a SAP Project Manager, I may well receive over a hundred calls and emails with jobs that someone thinks I might be a good fit for.
 I know, many of you might be saying, well then, you must be lucky, you must be making a fortune.
-The truth is, I do ok, but there have been many times where I've taken a job, and been beaten down on my rate or in the much more common scenario, a job for which I am a perfect fit has come in, but I have taken a pass on it becasue the offered rate was far below what I am willing to work for.
+The truth is, I do ok, but there have been many times where I've taken a job, and been beaten down on my rate or in the much more common scenario, a job for which I am a perfect fit has come in, but I have taken a pass on it because the offered rate was far below what I am willing to work for.
 I work in the SAP world, where SAP Consultant Rates and the demand for SAP Consultants has been high for many years, but where the story has always been the same, 'our clients have a limited budget, is that the best you can do'?
 The only question has always boiled down to 'what's your rate' which is code for how low will you go?